rp50/upe-presentations/mdfiles/p2upementor.md

 ## How to Have Success
 - Have a consistent meeting time every week
+- Meeting in a private space in person or on zoom are preferred
 - Give them tools to solve problems on their own
 - Meet them where they are (Discord)